db-berater/SQL-Server-Partitioning-for-Data-Management/README.md

 <a href="URL_REDIRECT" target="blank"><img align="center" src="https://www.db-berater.de/wp-content/uploads/2015/03/db-berater-gmbh-logo.jpg" height="100" /></a>
-# Session - Partitioning for Beginners
+# Session - Partitioning for Data Management
-This repository contains all codes for my session "Partitioning for Beginners".
+This repository contains all codes for my session "Partitioning for Data Management".
 The target group for this session are experienced database programmers who want to use partitioning for their databases.

-This session provides an overview of the basics of partitioning with Microsoft SQL Server.
+This session provides real world scenarios of partitioning with Microsoft SQL Server.
 The session is always run with the latest version of Microsoft SQL Server.
 The repository consists of several folders that are split up by topic.

 All scripts are created for the use of Microsoft SQL Server (Version 2016 or higher)